 “I don’t believe the judge has ruled yet, but our attorneys have advised us that we need to go ahead and do this, based on the testimony given at the trial,” Chapman said.
 He said he did not take the stand last week during the court hearing in the United States Middle District of Georgia in Macon.
 The Facebook administrator, Nancy Stone, however, did give testimony.

 “We would put up a post congratulating kids at CHAMPS (A Sheriff’s Program – Choosing Healthy Activities and Methods Promoting Safety) and people will come and post all sorts of off-topic comments on how terrible the Sheriff’s Office is.
 We would remove them.
 But now we won’t.
-They will just be left there.”
+They will just be left there,” he said.

 Chapman said he personally never posts anything on Facebook or even goes to Facebook page to check it.

 “I don’t do Facebook.
 I don’t even know the password to get in there.
-I have an administrator to do that,” he said.
+I have an administrator to do that,” Chapman said.
 “I would prefer that we didn’t have it at all.”

 The first amendment case against Chapman and the administrator of the Facebook page is just one item in several charges that Davis has levied at Chapman and various other members of WCSO.
 He also claims harassment and unlawful arrest that eventually forced him out of the county.
 Also named in the suit are WCSO Investigator William Knight and WCSO Deputy Eric Whitlow.
 Stone was initially sued as a John Doe until her name as the administrator was revealed.